pkarsy/NonVolatile/README.md

-- The location in EEPROM is determined at runtime. **If the order of the declarations change, the values of nonVolatile variables can change to different and unexpected values.** If you change the order during development, you must also reset all nonVolatile variable.
-See "guard variable" below. reset the values.
+- The location in EEPROM is determined at runtime. **If the order of the declarations change, the values of nonVolatile variables can change to different and unexpected values.** If you change the order during development, you must also reset all nonVolatile variables.
+See "guard variable" below.
 - **You must make sure you are not modify them too often** or the EEPROM will wear soon (about 100000 writes).
 - In contrast to normal global variables, they are not get 0 at boot.